tigertiger/milbs-pizza/README.md

   friendPizza.theDamage();
 Expected Output: 15

 Test 3.
-"It should calculate the price of your pizza dependeing on both size & topping choice (10 + size price modifier + topping price modifier)"
+"It should calculate the price of your pizza depending on both size & topping choice (10 + size price modifier + topping price modifier)"
 Code:
   friendPizza.theDamage();
 Expected Output: 17

+Test 4.
+"It should allow users to choose multiple toppings & add the appropriate price modifiers"
+Code:
+  friendPizza.theDamage();
+Expected Output:

 ```